 Meal: your full post

-Finally, your content’s “meal” is your content in its original, full form.
+Finally, the “meal” is your content in its original, full form.

 The job of your headline and summary or opening line is to draw your reader into your content.
 The bite, snack, and meal approach to writing lets you do just this.